categoric-dev/reliability-engineering/Writerside/topics/Compute-Spectrum.md

 # Compute Spectrum

+## 1. What is a “distributed system”?

+> **A distributed system** is a collection of independent computers that cooperate to provide a single logical service or application.
+The individual nodes are connected by a network, share some common interface (APIs, protocols, data), and appear to the user as one coherent system.

-* Distributed systems come in many shapes—**HPC clusters, grids, clouds, P2P networks, microservices, distributed databases**, etc.—each with its own trade‑offs around coupling, ownership, heterogeneity, fault tolerance, and cost. **Cloud computing is a distributed system** that provides an abstraction layer over a globally distributed infrastructure.
+Distributed systems come in many shapes **HPC clusters, grids, clouds, P2P networks, microservices, distributed databases**, etc.—each with its own trade‑offs around coupling, ownership, heterogeneity, fault tolerance, and cost. **Cloud computing is a distributed system** that provides an abstraction layer over a globally distributed infrastructure.
 When you design an application today, you’re almost always building a *distributed system* on top of one (or more) of these foundational forms.

-## 1. What is a “distributed system”? {collapsible="true"}

-> **A distributed system** is a collection of independent computers that cooperate to provide a single logical service or application.
-> The individual nodes are connected by a network, share some common interface (APIs, protocols, data), and appear to the user as one coherent system.

-Because the components are **distributed**—in space, ownership or both—they bring challenges such as latency, partial failures, consistency, and scaling.
-**Cloud computing is a distributed system**, but it also describes a *service model* (IaaS, PaaS, SaaS) that runs on top of a distributed infrastructure.
+Because the components are **distributed**—in space, ownership, or both—they bring challenges such as latency, partial failures, consistency, and scaling. **Cloud computing is a distributed system**, but it also describes a *service model* (IaaS, PaaS, SaaS) that runs on top of a distributed infrastructure.

----

 ## 2. Major “forms” (categories) of distributed systems {collapsible="true"}